technoblogy/tiny-i2c/README.md

 The main difference between these routines and the standard Arduino Wire library is that these don't use buffers, so have much smaller memory requirements and don't impose a limit on transmissions.

+Version 2.0.1 increases the number of bytes you can specify in a single transfer.

 ## Compatibility
 These I2C routines are designed to provide master I2C functionality for all Microchip/Atmel AVR processors.
 Over the years different generations of AVR chips have featured three different, incompatible peripherals to handle I2C: